Number of prisoners with COVID-19 rising fast at Beto Unit in Anderson County

 To protect staff, cotton masks are being distributed to employees which they are required to wear inside the facility and are optional in the field.

-To further reduce the spread of COVID-19, visitation has been suspended until further notice.
+To further reduce the spread of COVID-19, visitation has been suspended until further notice and everyone entering the facility will have their temperature recorded.

-While 23 inmates have tested positive, more than 3,000 offenders are located at the Beto Unit and under medical restriction to prevent further spread.
+While 23 inmates have tested positive, more than 3,000 offenders are located at the Beto Unit and are under medical restriction to prevent the crisis from becoming worse.